-Applicants will complete the Proposal Narrative by accessing the BSCC-Submittable application portal and responding to a series of prompts.
-The Proposal Narrative must address the Project Need, Project Description, Project Organizational Capacity and Coordination and Project Evaluation and Monitoring Rating Factors.
-Please do not include website links, charts, tables or, graphs when responding.
+Applicants will complete the Proposal Narrative by accessing the BSCC Submittable Application Portal and responding to a series of prompts.
+The Proposal Narrative must address the five rating factors listed above.
+Please do not include website links, charts, tables or graphs when responding.

-Each Rating Factor has a character limit as shown below:
+Within the Proposal Narrative, each Rating Factor has a character limit as shown below:

-Rating Factor Total Characters Microsoft Word Equivalent 1 Project Need 4,474 Up to 2 (Two) Pages 2 Project Description 8,948 Up to 4 (Four) Pages 3 Project Organizational Capacity and Coordination 4,474 Up to 2 (Two) Pages 4 Project Evaluation and Monitoring 4,474 Up to 2 (Two) Pages
+Rating Factor Total Characters Microsoft Word Equivalent 1 Project Need 4,474 Up to 2 (two) pages 2 Project Description 8,948 Up to 4 (four) pages 3 Project Organizational Capacity and Coordination 4,474 Up to 2 (two) pages 4 Project Evaluation and Monitoring 4,474 Up to 2 (two) pages

-^{}Assumes text is in a Microsoft Word document in Arial 12-point font with one-inch margins on all four sides and at 1.5-line spacing.
+\Assumes text is in a Microsoft Word document in Arial 12-point font with one-inch margins on all four sides and at 1.5-line spacing.